 Know that you are far from alone in your current situation.
 If you need help, talk to a therapist or join a support group.

 Should you start to feel depressed, take yourself to task.
 If ever there was a time to spoil yourself with a new outfit or cute shoes, now would be it.
 While you’re at it, make an appointment with your stylist and have your hair trimmed, colored or go for a whole new do.
 The better you look, the better you will feel.

 Instead of indulging in comfort food, which might pile on the pounds, pay attention to your diet.
 What you eat, or rather what your diet lacks, can be of influence on your mental health.
 Feel good foods are lean meat, low-fat dairy products, nuts, and fish.
 Fish such as salmon, tuna, herring, trout, and sardines have plenty of Omega-3s which effectively deal with mood swings.

 Have a piece of dark chocolate with your coffee or tea.
 Dark chocolate is not only an antioxidant, it’s good for the heart and blood vessels and has a positive effect on the brain.

 Even though divorce meant the end of your marriage, it doesn’t you can’t be happy again.
 Don’t let divorce ruin your life, in many ways your life is just beginning.
 You’re single again, you can do whatever you like, whenever you feel like it.
 You’re free, life is out there, go live it.
-If you have any questions in regard to the legal aspects of New Jersey divorce, call the Law Offices of Peter Van Aulen at (201) 845-7400, who are experienced NJ divorce attorneys, for a free consultation
+If you have any questions in regard to the legal aspects of New Jersey divorce, call the Law Offices of Peter Van Aulen at (201) 845-7400, who are experienced NJ divorce attorneys, for a free 30 minute in office consultation